 3. Embrace the potential benefits

 While contributions to a single nonprofit can be important and impactful on a local level, social impact investing can help you encourage positive change more globally.
 Prompting companies to adopt the values associated with social impact investing into their business practices may correlate to long-term shareholder value.
-According to a Leeds University study cited in a Wells Fargo Private Bank white paper on viewing investing through a gender lens, having just one female director is associated with a 20 percent lower likelihood of firm bankruptcy.
-"It used to be that company management got the benefit of the doubt," Veuthey says.
+According to a Leeds University study on viewing investing through a gender lens, having just one female director is associated with a 20 percent lower likelihood of firm bankruptcy.
+"It used to be that company management got the benefit of the doubt," Ryan says.
 "Now we can influence management to do better and provide our clients with better risk management."
-(Listen to our podcast related to this white paper.)

 4. Face the challenges

-Many investors raise concerns about whether their portfolio returns would be negatively impacted by impact investing.
-"All investing involves risk, and an investment's social policy may mandate that it forego exposure to certain industries, companies, sectors, or regions of the world, which could affect portfolio performance," Truman says.
+Many investors raise concerns about whether their portfolio returns would be negatively affected by impact investing.
+"All investing involves risk, and an investment's social policy may mandate that it forgo exposure to certain industries, companies, sectors, or regions of the world, which could affect portfolio performance," Truman says.
 Of course, past performance is no guarantee of future results.

 "This perspective aligns with our own work through Wells Fargo Social Impact Investing.
-We've found that the social or sustainability parameters were not major performance drivers, positive or negative," says Lloyd Kurtz, head of Wells Fargo Social Impact Investing.
+We've found that the social or sustainability parameters were not major performance drivers, positive or negative," says Kurtz.
 "The real drivers of portfolio performance were the same as for any investment portfolio: How much risk are you taking?
 Is the portfolio well-diversified?
 Are there good risk management practices in place?"

 5. Stay on track